-The SHSU Grounds Department is responsible for the implementation and enforcement of the campus tree care plan.
-The campus arborist will be the contact person within the Grounds Department.
+The SHSU Landscape Services department is responsible for the implementation and enforcement of the campus tree care plan.
+The Landscape Services Supervisor will be the contact person.

 Tree Advisory Committee

 The SHSU Tree Advisory Committee will serve as a think-tank for urban forest management at SHSU.
 The committee will analyze current topics that impact trees on campus, discuss new and existing management techniques and be a forum for learning.
 The committee members are listed below: